/

 BT separates itself from budget providers by layering in extras.
 These are the add-ons and bundled features that matter most in 2026:

-EE TV bundles: BT broadband can be paired with EE TV packages that include combinations of Netflix and NOW, with TNT Sports available on selected packages or add-ons.
+• EE TV bundles: BT broadband can be paired with EE TV packages that include combinations of Netflix, NOW and TNT Sports on HBO Max, with packages usually bundled into a BT broadband bill.

-Complete Wi-Fi: BT supplies Wi-Fi discs to help cover dead zones around the house, backed by its £100 money-back guarantee.
+• Complete Wi-Fi and Complete Wi-Fi Plus: BT supplies Wi-Fi discs to help cover dead zones around the house, backed by its £100 money-back guarantee.

 The Trade-offs